 The researchers treated 61 women with recurrent or advanced endometrial cancer with a combination of megestrol and tamoxifen.
 Twenty-eight percent of these patients had a response to treatment, with 21% having complete disappearance of all detectable cancer.
 Of those who responded, 50% sustained this response for an average of 20 months.
 It was noted that, overall, younger women had better responses to the treatment than older women.

 From these findings, the researchers concluded that megestrol and tamoxifen appears to be an active combination against advanced and recurrent endometrial cancers.
 Persons who have this type of disease may wish to talk with their doctor about the risks and benefits of participating in a clinical trial in which megestrol and tamoxifen or other promising new treatments are being studied.
-Two sources of information on ongoing clinical trials that can be discussed with a doctor include a comprehensive, easy-to-use service provided by the National Cancer Institute (cancer.gov) and the Clinical Trials section and service offered by Cancer Consultants.com (www.411cancer.com).
+Sources of information on ongoing clinical trials that can be discussed with a doctor include a comprehensive, easy-to-use service provided by the National Cancer Institute (cancer.gov.
 (Proceedings of the American Society of Clinical Oncology Thirty-Sixth Annual Meeting, Vol 19, Abstract 1499, p379a, 2000)